Grosse Pointe's premiere dance and performing arts school!

 - Show respect to your teacher and to the dancers in your class by being on time for the start of class.
 Students who arrive late or leave early are disruptive to the class.
 Avoid this by arriving early to allow yourself time to change into dance shoes, stretch, and to be ready to begin class on time.
 Students who arrive 10 minutes after the scheduled class time are welcome to observe class; however, they will not be permitted to participate.
 If a student needs to leave class early, they should notify the teacher before class begins.
 Students may not leave class without first receiving permission from the teacher.

-Please fill out the form below to contact us regarding any additional questions you may have, and we'll get back to you as quickly as possible.
+Please contact us regarding any additional questions you may have, and we'll get back to you as quickly as possible.

 mack avenue dance center